Regular Languages for Contracting Geodesics: super-contracting language is a regular language in any finitely generated group

 \begin{definition} A \emph{finite state automaton (FSA)} over an alphabet $A$ is a finite graph whose edges are directed and labeled by elements of $A$; the vertices of the graph are divided into two sets—“accept” and “reject”—and there is a distinguished vertex $s_0$ called the initial vertex.
-The \emph{accepted language} of the automaton is the set of words which occur as labels on a directed edge path beginning at $s_0$ and ending at an accept vertex. \end{definition}
+The \emph{accepted language} of the automaton is the set of words which occur as labels on a directed edge path beginning at $s_0$ and ending at an accept vertex.
+Those vertices are often called the \emph{states} of the automaton. \end{definition}

-\begin{definition} Let $A$ be a finite set and $A^*$ be the set of all words with letters in $A$.
-A \emph{language} over $A$ is a subset $L\subset A^*$.
+\begin{definition} (Regular languages) Let $A$ be a finite set and $A^*$ be the set of all words with letters in $A$.
+Recall that a language over $A$ is a subset $L\subset A^*$.
 A language over $A$ is \emph{regular} if it is the accepted language of some finite state automaton over $A$. \end{definition}

+\begin{definition} Let $u \in A^\star$ be a geodesic word in the Cay($G,A)$.
+We define the \emph{$D$-super-contracting cone} of $u$, denoted by $\Pone^{D}(u)$, to be all $w \in A^\star$ so that the concatenation $uw$ is a $D$-super-contracting geodesic in Cay$(G,A)$.
+If $u$ and $v$ have the same $D$-super-contracting cone, we will say that $u$ and $v$ have the same \emph{cone type}. \end{definition}